dshah1206/Foodblog/README.md

 # Foodblog
 This project was created in 2018.
 This is a simple Food blog created for a restaurant to showcase their menu.
 There is a feedback section included for the users to give and reviews.
+Our hypothetical restaurants name is FooDee.

 Requirement:
 i) Python 3.7